-It takes less than 2 days for some to open a new trading account and start daytrading in India.
+It takes less than 2 days for anyone to open a new trading account and start daytrading in India.

 After starting to daytrade, what many day-traders fail to do is, they ignore to file their Income tax returns from the very first year.